-Founded in 2012, Cornami is based (you guessed it) in Silicon Valley, pulling together about $6.5 million to date, thought they’ve actually raised more than that prior to undergoing a name change.
+Founded in 2012, Cornami is based (you guessed it) in Silicon Valley, pulling together about $6.5 million to date, though they’ve actually raised more than that prior to undergoing a name change.
 With a very experienced leadership team at the helm, Cornami is designing chips with elements specialized for both training neural networks and inference applications.
 While the company has been operating in stealth mode for a while, they began disclosing their approach late last year in an article by ZDNet which talks about their unique approach on systolic arrays from the 70 – 80s.
 The company explained to us in simple terms how they differentiate this technology:

 You’re probably picking up on a few themes by now: Startups designing new artificial intelligence chips are looking at customizing the hardware for more granular applications, which leads to innovations in design and function.
 The end result is faster, leaner hardware that’s less power-hungry, which reduces costs in both cloud and edge computing.
 The question will be which of these many new startups can win customers and market share before they burn through all of their cash.
 No doubt some of the big fish will eat the little ones, with companies like Intel prowling the waters for a tasty acquisition.